Making Your Wishes Known

 Medical Orders for Life-Sustaining Treatment (MOLST)

 MOLST is a medical order and written instructions about certain life-sustaining medical treatments, from a physician, nurse practitioner or physician assistant to other helath professionals (e.g. 911 emergency responders, nurses) based on the patient's stated preferences.
 The MOLST form includes instructions about resuscitation and other life-sustaining measures.
 And, unlike a Do Not Resuscitate (DNR) order, the MOLST form can be used to refuse or request treatment.
 These decisions can be changed at any time to reflect current wishes.

 - National Hospice and Palliative Care Organizations' Caring Connections (planning documents and health care proxy form)

 - Honoring Choices Massachusetts (Getting Started Tool Kit, Next Steps Tool Kit and health care proxy in 9 languages)

-- The Conversation Project (planning documents)
+- The Conversation Project (planning documents in 10 languages)